Detecting multiple generalized change-points by isolating single ones: Introduction

-The detection of changes in the first derivative of a continuous piecewise-linear signal is used in tracking the health progress of patients for variables such as the heart rate, electroencephalogram, and electrocardiogram \citep{Samaneh}.
-Other examples come from estimating trends for banks' monetary statistics \citep{Bianchi}, climate change \citep{Robbins}, and time series of AIDS cases \citep{Stasinopoulos}.
-For change-point detection in a continuous piecewise-linear signal, the principle of minimizing the residual sum of squares taking into account a penalty (the most common is based on the Schwarz information criterion) is used in \cite{BaiPerron}, in the trend filtering (TF) approach \citep{KimTF,TibshiraniTF}, as well as in the dynamic programming algorithm CPOP \citep{FearnheadCPOP}. \cite{Xia_Qiu} propose the so-called jump information criterion (JIC) for regression curve estimation, where the model complexity due to the number of jumps and their magnitudes is included in the penalty. \cite{Friedman} introduces the Multivariate Adaptive Regression Splines (MARS) method for flexible regression analysis based on spline functions with the number and the location of the knots being determined by the data. \cite{Spiriti} propose two methods for optimizing knot locations in spline smoothing, in which either the number of knots is fixed or an upper bound for it needs to be specified.
-The NOT approach of \cite{NOT_paper} is shown to lead to consistent estimation of change-points in different scenarios, such as piecewise-linear mean signals.
-Furthermore, \cite{SMUCE} propose the simultaneous multiscale change-point estimator SMUCE for the change-point problem in the case of exponential family regression.
+Beyond the piecewise-constant signal model, existing methods mainly minimize the residual sum of squares taking into account a penalty, with the most common being the SIC.
+This is used in \cite{BaiPerron}, in the trend filtering (TF) approach \citep{KimTF,TibshiraniTF}, and in the dynamic programming algorithm CPOP \citep{FearnheadCPOP}. \cite{Friedman} introduces the Multivariate Adaptive Regression Splines (MARS) method for regression analysis based on splines with the number and the location of the knots being determined by the data. \cite{Spiriti} propose two methods for optimizing knot locations in spline smoothing, where either the number of knots is fixed or an upper bound for it needs to be given.
+The NOT approach \citep{NOT_paper} detects change-points one at a time in various scenarios including piecewise-linear mean signals.